-Category Restrictions Temporal restrictions Construction time, service status (road closure, traffic control) Spatial restrictions Structural dimensions, construction space, adjacent structures, temporary storage site Action-induced restrictions Traffic load, initial stress, adjacent structures Other Costs, environmental conditions, safety of work, impact on the
+Category Restrictions Temporal restrictions Construction time, service status (road closure, traffic control) Spatial restrictions Structural dimensions, construction space, adjacent structures, temporary storage site Action-induced restrictions Traffic load, initial stress, adjacent structures

-(2) In the investigation of the existing structure, it is necessary to grasp the restrictions to be imposed when considering the intervention design and construction.
+(2) In the study of the existing structure, it is necessary to grasp the restrictions to be imposed when considering the intervention design and construction.
 As shown in Table C3.2.1, there are different categories of restrictions, such as temporal restrictions, spatial restrictions and action-induced restrictions.
 The construction time depends on the service status of the existing structure, such as a road or lane being closed or a railway being closed outside business hours or being out of service, which significantly impacts the selection of the intervention method and the establishment of the structural plan.

 With regard to spatial restrictions, it is necessary to secure a construction space for the structure and a temporary storage site for materials and grasp the impact of adjacent structures among other things.
 Also, conducting the intervention design rationally requires grasping the history of the actions currently and previously exerted on the existing structure.
-Equally important are giving consideration to the surrounding environment during the intervention work and investigating the suitability of the structure after intervention to the landscape.
+Equally important are giving consideration to the surrounding environment during the intervention work and studying the suitability of the structure after intervention to the landscape.